CidoraRadaelli/UC8_FullStack/README.md

 # UC8_FullStack
-Atividades referentes a UC8 do Curso Full Stack
+Atividades referentes a UC8 do Curso Full Stack.